nileshhjha1/Promotion-Model-for-the-HR/README.md

 ## Contact

-For questions or feedback, please reach out to \[Your Name or Email].
+For questions or feedback, please reach out to nileshnirmaljha@gmail.com

 ---

-If you want, I can also help you write a sample script or detailed instructions for running the code!